wp-plugins/related-youtube-videos/readme.txt

 = 1.4.6 =
 * New attribute added: author="{YouTube Username}" will only show videos from that very YT user.

-= 1.4.5 =
-* New attribute added: lang="", e.g. lang="en".
-Inserting a two-letter language code should restricts the videos to that very language.
-* New attribute added: region="", e.g. region="de".
-Only show videos that are viewable for a given (two-letter country code) region.

-= 1.4.3 =
-* Added Serbo-Croatian translation, thanks to by Borisa Djuraskovic.

 == Upgrade Notice ==